-Root cuttings are another method of propagating Crape Myrtles.
+Root cuttings are another method of propagating Crape Myrtle.
 Root cuttings are best taken in early spring and then propagated in one of two methods, in pots or directly in the ground.

-Once root cuttings have been take, plant in a pot with potting mix.
+Once root cuttings have been taken, plant in a pot with potting mix.
 Place the pot in a greenhouse or a location with plenty of sunlight and warmth and keep watered.

 Root cuttings can also be planted in rooting beds* that are filled with compost.
 Cuttings should be planted at a depth of four inches and a minimum of six inches apart.
 It is key to keep the roots well mulched and misted regularly to ensure success.